Protective Life offers the three main types of life insurance: term, whole and universal policies.

 What’s the maximum life insurance coverage with Protective Life?

 Protective Life's maximum coverage depends on underwriting approval and your insurability.
-Some qualify for up to $10 million.
+You can get term and whole life policies with up to $10 million in coverage, while Protective's universal policies are available up to $50 million.

 Can you get life insurance from Protective Life if you have cancer?

 Protective Life evaluates cancer diagnoses case-by-case.
 Your health condition affects your premium.
-Contact your agent to discuss eligibility with a chronic illness.
+Contact your agent to discuss your specific diagnosis, treatment history and current health status, which are the main factors underwriters evaluate.

 Do life insurance policies from Protective Life cover death by drug overdose?